docker-archive/dcus-hol-2017/docker-enterprise/README.md

-# Deploying Applications with Docker EE Advanced / Docker Datacenter
+# Application Orchestration with Docker Enterprise Edition

-In this lab you will deploy an application on Universal Control Plane (UCP) that takes advantage of some of the latest features of Docker Datacenter.
-Docker Datacenter is included with Docker EE Standard and Docker EE Advanced.
+In this lab you will deploy an application on Docker Enterprise Edition that takes advantage of some of the latest features of Docker Universal Control Plane (UCP).
+UCP is an included component of Docker EE Standard and Docker EE Advanced.
 The tutorial will lead you through building a compose file that can deploy a full application on UCP in one click.
 Capabilities that you will use in this application deployment include:

 - Docker services
 - Application scaling and failure mitigation